The Ancient Throne

 One name prominently known in the plumbing industry is Thomas Crapper, whom many misbelieve to have created the toilet and its popular name “crapper,” both of which are not true.
 Mr. Crapper did patent many inventions and was the first to showcase toilets in a storefront showroom, but the term used for our modern latrine stemmed from a word which meant rubbish.
 At the time of Thomas Crapper’s popularity, this term was no longer used in Britain but was more popular among the early English settlers in America.
 The humorous phrase caught on at the end of WWI when American serviceman, having seen Crapper’s name on cisterns and water closet (another name for a flush toilet) bowls in England, returned home.

 The Modern Throne

-Nowadays toilets come in a variety of sizes, colors and styles.
-Each toilet has uniqueness to the other, making it a bit difficult to decide on a style.
-Round fronted toilets are considered the standard toilet and are the most common type, however elongated toilets are a close rival with comfortable seating and larger water surface for a more sanitary bowl; this particular style is a more luxurious look.
-High tank-pull chain toilets will definitely create a focal point in the room.
+Nowadays toilets come in a variety of sizes, colors, and styles.
+Each toilet has a uniqueness to the other, making it a bit difficult to decide on a style.
+Round fronted toilets are considered the standard toilet and are the most common type, however, elongated toilets are a close rival with comfortable seating and larger water surface for a more sanitary bowl; this particular style is a more luxurious look.
+High tank pull chain toilets will definitely create a focal point in the room.
 This antique style separates the cistern and bowl of the toilet from each other, mounting the cistern high on the wall, leaving the beautiful pipes exposed and a long pull chain as a flusher.
-Wall mounted toilets are a complete opposite to the high tank-pull chain toilets as they have a modern style, with the toilet hanging from the wall and tank placed inside the wall.
+Wall mounted toilets are a complete opposite to the high tank pull chain toilets as they have a modern style, with the toilet hanging from the wall and tank placed inside the wall.
 For people with disabilities, a one-piece toilet is best.
 This style connects the bowl and tank into one piece.